Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------

+**26 Sep.
+2024**: Our paper with Prof. Per Kristian Lehre has been accepted in NeurIPS 2024

 **14-18 Sep.
 2024**: Physically attended PPSN 2024 conference and presented our accepted paper "Overcoming Binary Adversarial Optimisation with Competitive Coevolution", in Hagenberg, Austria

 **3-9 Aug.
 2024**: Physically attended IJCAI 2024 conference and presented our accepted paper "Concentration Tail-Bound Analysis of Coevolutionary and Bandit Learning Algorithms", in Jeju, South Korea